-- ½ bunch of kale, de-stemmed and chopped into bite size pieces
+- 1 bunch of lacinato kale, de-stemmed and chopped into bite size pieces

-- 2 carrots, chopped or cut into thin ribbons with a vegetable peeler
+- 2 carrots, peeled and cut into thin ribbons with a vegetable peeler or spiralized

 - 2 Tablespoons olive oil

 - Marinate the mushrooms: simply whisk together all ingredients for the dressing in a bowl and place mushrooms into the bowl to marinate.
 Stir occasionally (or shake if you're using a sealable container) to make sure all the pieces are getting coated in the dressing.
 The mushrooms should marinate anywhere from 1 hour to overnight.

 - Roast the sprouts: Preheat oven to 375°.
 Toss chopped brussels sprouts in 2-3 teaspoons of oil and sprinkle on a little salt and pepper.
 Add to a baking sheet and roast for 40-45 minutes (tossing occasionally) or until brussels sprouts are tender and brown.

 - After marinating the mushrooms, add the mushrooms and remaining dressing into a large bowl with all the rest of the salad ingredients.

 - Mix everything together.
 A large tupperware container works great for this because you can put the lid on it and shake all the ingredients to mix them up, but if you don't have one, stirring everything together in a big salad bowl with a spoon will work.

 - You can let the salad marinate a bit more before serving (this will help to soften the kale a bit) or you can serve immediately.
 To serve, place salad portion on a plate or bowl and top with an extra slice of avocado and a sprinkle of sunflower seeds.

 - Leftovers can be stored in the fridge for 2-3 days.
 You should be able to get at least 2-3 large salads out of it.